 We offer many different styles of dance.

-Class placement is based on various factors: focus, strength, learning ability, motivation, performance, overall skill level, and age.
-Our classes for kids, young dancers, and teen dancers are designed for at least two years at each level.
+We base class placement on various factors: focus, strength, learning ability, motivation, performance, overall skill level, and age.
+We design our classes for kids, young dancers, and teens to allow students a minimum of two years at each level.
 For new students, we ask that you contact the Studio before registering so that we can assist you in class selections.

-Class placement is based on various factors: focus, strength, learning ability, motivation, performance, overall skill level, and age.
-Our classes for kids, young dancers, and teen dancers are designed for at least two years at each level.
+We base class placement on various factors: focus, strength, learning ability, motivation, performance, overall skill level, and age.
+We design our classes for kids, young dancers, and teens to allow students a minimum of two years at each level.
 For new students, we ask that you contact the Studio before registering so that we can assist you in class selections.

 ballet

-NeoClassical Ballet, introduced in the 20th century by choreographer George Balanchine, uses traditional vocabulary but is far less rigid than Classical Ballet.
-Dancers often dance fast and more difficult tempos and perform more technical feats.
+Neo-classical Ballet, introduced in the 20th century by choreographer George Balanchine, uses traditional vocabulary but is far less rigid than classical ballet.
+Dancers often move quicker, use tempos authentic to the composer's intentions, and perform steps that require more technique.

-NeoClassical Ballet, introduced in the 20th century by choreographer George Balanchine, uses traditional vocabulary but is far less rigid than Classical Ballet.
-Dancers often dance fast and more difficult tempos and perform more technical feats.
+Neo-classical Ballet, introduced in the 20th century by choreographer George Balanchine, uses traditional vocabulary but is far less rigid than classical ballet.
+Dancers often move quicker, use tempos authentic to the composer's intentions, and perform steps that require more technique.

 breaking